osisoft/PI-Adapter/V1/Troubleshooting/troubleshoot-the-adapter.md

 ### ASP .NET Core platform

 This log provides information from the Kestrel web server that hosts the application.
-The log might be present in case EDS encounters heartbeat failures or if the adapter has high throughput.
+The log might be present in case EDS encounters heartbeat failures or if the adapter throughput is too high.
+When this happens, decrease the scan frequency or lower the amount of data selection items to spread the load among multiple adapters.

 ## PI Web API and OCS